Disney's Animal Kingdom: Rafiki's Planet Watch

-Guests first encounter Habitat Habit!, where there are cotton-top tamarins.

 Conservation Station showcases the various conservation efforts supported by the Walt Disney Company.
 It also gives a behind-the-scenes glimpse into Disney's Animal Kingdom's animal care facilities, including a veterinary examination room complete with a two-way communications system so the veterinary staff can answer guest questions.

 Outside, Affection Section is a petting zoo featuring goats, sheep, cattle, domestic pigs, donkeys, and alpacas.

 The area also includes The Animation Experience at Conservation Station.

 Asia

-Asia, the first expansion area added to Disney's Animal Kingdom, opened in 1999.
-This area is set in the fictional kingdom of ‘Anandapur’, which means "place of many delights" in Sanskrit.
-Anandapur evokes the traits of Cambodia, India, Indonesia, Mongolia, Nepal, and Thailand.
-According to Disney history, Anandapur was established as a royal hunting preserve in 1544.
+Asia, set in the fictional kingdom of Anandapur, evokes the traits of Cambodia, India, Indonesia, Mongolia, Nepal, Thailand and Tibet, China.
+The first expansion area added to Disney's Animal Kingdom in 1999, Anandapur translates to "place of many delights" in Sanskrit.
+According to the park's fictional history, Anandapur was established as a royal hunting preserve in 1544.
 Asia contains both the riverside village of Anandapur and Serka Zong, which is set in the foothills of the Himalayas.

-The visual focal point of Asia is Expedition Everest, a steel roller coaster ride.
+The visual focal point of Asia is Expedition Everest, a steel roller coaster ride through a forbidden Himalayan mountain guarded by the elusive Yeti.
 Nearby is Kali River Rapids, a river rapids ride.
-The Maharajah Jungle Trek leads guests through the forests and ruins outside the village, which are home to species such as the Javan banteng, bar-headed goose, Sumatran tiger, Indian blackbuck, Sumatran orangutan, Eld's deer, white-handed gibbon, Indian flying fox, Komodo dragon and over 50 bird species.
-Feathered Friends in Flight is a live bird show featuring birds such as the black crowned crane and bald eagle.
+The Maharajah Jungle Trek leads guests through the forests and ruins outside the village, which are home to species such as the water buffalo, bar-headed goose, Sumatran tiger, blackbuck, Sarus crane, swan goose, lion-tailed macaque, Malayan flying fox, Komodo dragon and over 50 bird species.
+In the Anandapur Theatre, Feathered Friends in Flight is a live bird show featuring birds such as the black crowned crane and bald eagle.